-1. Union/City Relations Committee

-- 8. The parties have established a Union/City Relations Committee with equal representation from both the City and the Union. - 9.
-The Union/City Relations Committee shall meet at a minimum on a quarterly basis, and in addition, as needed to address matters the parties agree are of mutual concern which arise during the course of this Agreement.
+- 1. Union/City Relations Committee - 8.
+The parties have established a Union/City Relations Committee with equal representation from both the City and the Union. - 9.
+The Union/City Relations Committee shall meet at a minimum on a quarterly basis, and in addition, as needed to address matters the parties agree are of mutual concern which arise during the course of this Agreement, including, but not limited to, the City's use of Personal Service Contracts.
 By mutual agreement, the Committee may discuss grievance matters subject to arbitration. - 10.
 The Committee is specifically empowered to establish such sub-committees as may be needed to consider and recommend solutions to workplace issues and concerns. - a.
 For the term of this Agreement, there shall be a sub-committee established to discuss the City's use of bargaining unit members who are exempt from Civil Service pursuant to Charter Sections 10.104-16, 10.104-17, and 10.104-18.
 The sub-committee will examine the use of such positions and the reasons for such use.
-The Union acknowledges that appointments are a Civil Service carve-out under Charter Section A8.409-3, and not subject to the grievance procedure. - 11.
-In Fiscal Years 2012-2013 and 2013-2014, the Union/City Relations Committee shall also discuss any ongoing issues related to the City's Personal Services Contracts database, and options for addressing the safety of represented employees at the worksite and in surrounding neighborhoods. - 2.
-Internal Placement Committee - 12.
-A joint DHR/Local 21 committee created in 2003-04 shall continue for the duration of this Agreement and shall meet monthly, or as otherwise agreed to by the parties, to review scheduled and anticipated displacements and to review reappointment and alternative internal placement plans and options.
+The Union acknowledges that appointments are a Civil Service carve-out under Charter Section A8.409-3, and not subject to the grievance procedure. - 2.
+City and Union Committee on Diversity, Equity, and Inclusion - 12.
+The City and the Union are committed to ensuring a diverse, equitable, and inclusive City workforce.
+There shall be a Committee on Diversity, Equity, and Inclusion (DEI Committee) established to discuss issues in the workplace for City employees represented by the Union related to diversity and an equitable and inclusive City workplace.
+The City shall release up to a minimum of six (6) Union members to participate in the DEI Committee. - 13.
+The Committee on Diversity, Equity, and Inclusion shall meet quarterly to discuss issues related to training needs, recruitment, retention, and promotional opportunities, such as potential barriers in employment for City employees represented by the Union.
+The Union shall develop an agenda, which shall be distributed to the City's DEI Committee members at least five (5) calendar days before each meeting.
+The DEI Committee shall meet on a quarterly basis during the term of this Agreement. - 14.
+The DEI Committee may discuss issues of diversity, equity, and inclusion in City employment including, but not limited to, the recommendations in the June 2021 "Report of San Francisco Independent Reviewer for Mayor London Breed by Professor William B. Gould IV" (the Gould Report).
+DEI Committee agendas may include: